What Is a Commitment Contract? Definition + How It Works (2026)

-TL;DR: A commitment contract is a voluntary agreement where you put real money on the line and lose it if you don't follow through.
-Research from Yale economists shows this simple mechanism can triple your success rate.
-The reason it works has nothing to do with discipline and everything to do with how your brain processes potential losses.
+A commitment contract is a binding agreement where you put real money on the line and lose it if you fail to hit a specific goal.
+You define the goal, choose the amount, and pick who verifies your progress.
+Research from Yale economists shows the mechanism can triple your success rate, and the reason has little to do with discipline and almost everything to do with how your brain processes a potential loss.

 What Is a Commitment Contract, Exactly?

 Yale economists Dean Karlan and Ian Ayres formalized the concept when they built StickK, one of the first platforms dedicated to commitment contracts.
 Their reasoning was straightforward.
 People know what they should do.
 They plan to do it.
 Then they don't.
-The gap between intention and action is not a knowledge problem.
-It's an incentive problem.
+The gap between intention and action is rarely a knowledge problem.
+It is an incentive problem.
 A commitment contract closes that gap by making inaction costly.

 Think of it like a deposit on a hotel room.
 You could cancel, sure.
-But now there's a price attached to canceling, and that changes your calculus entirely.
+But now there is a price attached to canceling, and that changes your calculus entirely.

-A formal commitment contract includes three elements: a clearly defined goal, a meaningful stake, and a verification method.
+A formal commitment contract includes three elements: a clearly defined goal, a meaningful amount of money on the line, and a verification method.
 Without all three, you just have a New Year's resolution.
+The contract is one specific shape of a broader category we cover in commitment devices that work.

 Why Commitment Contracts Work: The Science of Skin in the Game

 Loss aversion is the psychological engine behind commitment contracts.
 Decades of research by Kahneman and Tversky established that losing $10 feels roughly twice as painful as gaining $10 feels good.
 Your brain treats potential losses as threats, not just inconveniences.
-When you sign a commitment contract with real money at stake, your brain shifts from "I should probably do this" to "I cannot afford not to do this."
+When you sign a commitment contract with real money on the line, your brain shifts from "I should probably do this" to "I cannot afford not to do this."

 Numbers back this up decisively.

 On StickK, users who put money on the line succeed 78% of the time.
 Those who don't?
 35%.
-The difference is not motivation.
-It is skin in the game.
+Same goals, same platform, same user base.
+The one variable that moves is skin in the game.

 That gap is enormous.
-Same platform, same types of goals, same user base.
-The only variable is whether money was at stake.
+The only difference is whether money was on the line.
 Karlan and Ayres found that commitment contracts increase people's chances of success by up to 3x.
-The platform has processed over $50 million in commitment contracts since launching.
+The platform has processed over $50 million in commitment contracts since launching, though it is no longer the only game in town; our roundup of modern alternatives to StickK covers what has improved since.

 The pattern holds across different goal types.
 Volpp et al. published a landmark study in the New England Journal of Medicine in 2009 tracking 878 employees trying to quit smoking.
 The group offered individual financial incentives of $800 had a quit rate of 14.7% at 9-12 months.
 The control group?
 5.0%.
-Financial stakes nearly tripled cessation rates, even for one of the most notoriously difficult behavior changes.
+A cash incentive nearly tripled cessation rates, even for one of the most notoriously difficult behavior changes.
+For more on this dynamic, see our roundup on whether financial penalties change behavior.

 The Anti-Charity Commitment: Making Failure Unbearable